MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

 4. Make the following changes to your project (.csproj or .vcproj) file:

-    1. Remove this item group:
+    1. Remove this item group (if you're updating from a different version than 0.8 Preview, you will see a that corresponding version number referenced in this item group):
         ```xml
         <ItemGroup>
             <PackageReference Include="Microsoft.ProjectReunion" Version="0.8.0-preview" />